CrowdStrike/falconpy/samples/falconx_sandbox/single_scan/README.md

 ![Twitter URL](https://img.shields.io/twitter/url?label=Follow%20%40CrowdStrike&style=social&url=https%3A%2F%2Ftwitter.com%2FCrowdStrike)

 # Analyze a single file with Falcon X Sandbox
-This example uploads a single file you specify to the CrowdStrike Sample Uploads API.
+These examples upload a single file you specify to the CrowdStrike Sample Uploads API.
 The file is then submitted to the CrowdStrike Falcon X Sandbox for detonation and analysis.
 Results for the analysis are displayed upon completion, and then the file is removed from the CrowdStrike sandbox.